 NUS Indian Dance

-One of NUS’s longest existing dance companies, NUS Indian Dance was established in 1977 and has since been actively involved in exploring different themes and concepts in every dance production under the guidance of its Artistic Director and Resident Choreographer, Santha Bhaskar, a pioneer in the Indian Cultural dance scene and a Cultural Medallion winner of Singapore.
-In 2010, NUS Indian Dance introduced the Bollywood sub group and presented its first successful Bollywood show, Jashan.
+One of NUS’s longest existing dance companies, NUS Indian Dance was established in 1977.
+Under the faithful guidance of its Artistic Director and Resident Choreographer, Santha Bhaskar, a pioneer in the Indian Cultural dance scene and a Cultural Medallion recipient, NUS Indian Dance mainly focuses on three different styles of Indian dance - bharathanatyam, kathak and Bollywood.

 The group has performed at the 1997 ASEAN Universities Arts Festivals held in Brunei, and has appeared at several official university events, cultural exchange events, and international conferences.
-The group also recently won the Tan Ean Kiam Arts Awards 2011 for the Best Event for the last installment of the three part production of Anweshana: The search for Nalanda.
+The group also won the Tan Ean Kiam Arts Awards 2011 for the Best Event for the last installment of the three part production of Anweshana: The search for Nalanda.
 In 2012, members of the group performed with renowned choreographer Raka Maitra, for The Hungry Stones at NUS Arts Festival 2012 and in NUS Arts Festival 2014, they collaborated with NUS Indian Instrumental Ensemble to present Chudar – Shiva's Fire which featured music from prominent Indian composer BV Balasai.